RoboticsIIITH/summer-sessions-2021/README.md

 ### Timing

-All the sessions will be held from 10:00 AM to 11:55 AM unless specified otherwise.
+All the sessions will be held from 11:00 AM to 12:55 PM unless specified otherwise.
 Lecturers are encouraged to schedule a 10 minute break during their sessions.

 ### Schedule